Recently Viewed Topics

 Halt or Complete Running Jobs

 Tenable recommends stopping all running SecurityCenter processes before beginning an upgrade.
-If processes are running (e.g., Nessus scans), the following message is displayed and followed by the related process names and their PIDs:
+If processes are running (e.g., Nessus scans), SecurityCenter displays the following message along with the related process names and their PIDs:

 SecurityCenter has determined that the following jobs are still running.
 Please wait a few minutes before performing the upgrade again.
 This will allow the running jobs to complete their tasks.